SrVladyslav/SrVladyslav/README.md

 I'm [Vlad](https://calendar.app.google/XwG6bWVp37iRzuL36).
 I started as a data scientist specialized in **NLP**, where I continue to train daily.
 But I also really like the world of startups, which is why I started several of them, one of which was accelerated by [Lanzadera accelerator](https://lanzadera.es/).
 As usually happens in these projects and what I love, is that you have to learn everything 🙆‍♂️, from how to manage and direct the team, plan marketing strategies, prospect and go out to sell to potential clients (dealing with multiple rejections along the way 😪), P&Ls, to being a Fullstack Dev learning new technologies on the fly.
 It's a very interesting experience 😍!

-I leave you a summary of each startup as well as the technologies that I had to learn in them below 🧐.
+I leave you a summary of each startup as well as the technologies I learned in them below. 🧐.

 | Startup | Grifenix | Essenfy | Project 6 |
 | :---: | :---: | :---: | :---: |